Skip to content

 operation

-In Whistle, each rule consists of a matching pattern (pattern) and an operation (operation).
-The general syntax of operation is:
+In Whistle, each rule consists of two parts: Pattern (pattern) and Operation (operation).
+The general syntax for operation is:

 txt